 For instance, a satellite tv company may offer a low price and then increase the price as its client base expands or an online news website offering one-month free service for a subscription-based service.

-Under this pricing strategy, a company set a price compared to their rivals.
+Under this pricing strategy, a company set a price compared to its rivals.
 It can set the price of its product equal to or higher or lower than the price fixed by the competitors.

 - Sometimes, the price is fixed at a level that is below the price of rivals.
 This strategy is intended chiefly to attract price-sensitive clients by removing competition from the markets.